seokhyeonhong/aPyOpenGL/README.md

 Add the path of the cloned repository to the environment variable PYTHONPATH.
 If you don't know how, please refer to [this](https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-so-it-finds-my-modules-packages)

 ## Motion
-We provide BVH parser for motion data and FBX parser for mesh data.
-Motion data in this framework is basically structred by hierarchy of Joint, Skeleton, Pose, and Motion, and you can see the structure [here](pymovis/motion/core.py).
-FBX motion parser will be updated soon.
+We provide BVH parser for motion data and FBX parser for both motion and mesh data.
+Motion data in this framework is basically structred by hierarchy of Joint, Skeleton, Pose, and Motion, and you can see the structure [here](pymovis/vis/motion.py).

 ## Visualization
 In order to use visualization modules, these modules should be installed first.